 The greater part of sea ice on the Scotian Shelf originates in the Gulf of St. Lawrence and is transported through Cabot Strait by northwesterly winds and ocean currents.
 Sydney Bight and the southern coast of Cape Breton are typically the only areas heavily affected by ice in the region.
-In 2015, it was present 5 to 15 days later than the climatological values (Fig. 4).
+In 2016, ice was not present at these locations (Fig. 4).

 There has been very little ice on the Scotian Shelf from April 2009 until 2014 (Fig. 5).
-The ice areas and volumes for the 2014-2015 seasons are compiled in Table 2.
-January was below normal coverage and volume, February was near normal while March and April were well above normal.
-Overall, the December 2014 to April 2015 coverage and ice volume were above the 1981-2010 average unlike the 2010-2013 period which had extremely low coverage and volume in the 54 year record.
+The ice areas and volumes for the 2015-2016 seasons are compiled in Table 2.
+After having about normal ice levels in late winter last year, ice was below normal coverage and volume in 2015-2016.
+The December 2015 to April 2016 coverage and ice volume were the 2nd and 3rd lowest levels in the 55 year record.
+After near normal February 2015 values and above normal values in March and April last year, ice conditions returned to conditions found in the 2010-2013 period which had extremely low coverage and volume.